Melissa Withers

 Everyone Has a Backstory

-I’ve had the privilege of overseeing 100+ investments over the last decade.
-I guess that makes me old and experienced.
-On the spectrum of Child-like Innocence to Age-Speckled Oracle, I’m somewhere in the middle.
-Let’s call it Salt and Pepper Savvy.
+After overseeing 100+ investments across the last decade.
+I guess its fair to day that I am old and experienced.
+On the spectrum of Child-like Innocent to Age-Speckled Oracle, I’m somewhere in the middle.
+Let’s say I am Salt and Pepper Savvy.

 I have learned a lot from the booms, busts, and many WTF moments of the last decade.
-Across the 100+ companies I’ve invested into, I have seen enough wacky patterns, kooky customers, founder fracas, and product wins / product fails to last a lifetime.
+Across companies I’ve built and invested into, I have seen enough wacky patterns, kooky customers, founder fracas, and product wins / product fails to last a lifetime.
 Yet, every day I still learn something new.

 Here’s what I do know: Building companies is super fun, until it’s not.
 Wildly inspiring, until your heart breaks.
 Pattern driven, until patterns change.
 Easy as pie.
 Well, never that.
 Yet, I can’t think of anything else I would rather do.